Interstate 238 and California State Route 238: Route description

-Route 238 is defined as follows in section 538, subdivision (a), of the California Streets and Highways Code:

-Route 238 is from Route 680 in Fremont to Route 61 near San Lorenzo via Hayward.
+Route 238 is defined in section 538, subdivision (a), of the California Streets and Highways Code, and that the highway is "from Route 680 in Fremont to Route 61 near San Lorenzo via Hayward."
 Route 238 was never fully constructed to extend to near San Lorenzo as it is defined, as was SR 61's proposed southern extension from that highway's current southern terminus in San Leandro.
-Also, former portions of Route 238 have been relinquished by the state to the city of Hayward.
+Also, control of former portions of Route 238 have been relinquished by the state to the city of Hayward.
 However, section 538 subdivision (b) further mandates that the city must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 238".
 In addition, subdivision (c) permits the state to relinquish the remaining conventional highway portion of Route 238 located in Hayward to the city.

 Only the constructed segment of Route 238 from I-580 in Castro Valley to I-880 in San Leandro is considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs.

 Route 238 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).